khanhkd1/discussion_api/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites
 Docker and Docker Compose are required, check the [Documentation](https://docs.docker.com/compose/install/).

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

 1. Clone the repo
    ```sh